eFuller96/Mentoring/TodoApplication/documentation/UnitTests.md

 ### Steps
 1. Switch to your branch `noelia` and update it to have latest master
-1. Create a new Unit Test Project called `TodoApplicationTests`
+1. Create a new Unit Test Project called `ToDoApplicationTests`
 1. Install NUnit and NSubstitute framework for the project
 1. Add a test class `RepoTests.cs`
 1. In that class, add a test for each of the CRUD operations